akamai/distimate/docs/tutorial.rst

 .. testoutput::

     [0.
 0.5 0.5 1. ] [  0.
 10. 50.
 100.]
-    10.0
+    30.0

-A plot will contain a vertical line, but a function call returns the lowest of possible values, as stated in the method documentation.
+A plot will contain a vertical line.
+When called, the function returns middle of possible values.

 Distributions